SiGup72/FOCP-Assignments/README.md

-This repository contains C-programming assignments.
+This repository contains C and C++ programming assignments.